Dr. Richard G. Lipsey

 His monographs on economic policy include, Common Ground for the Canadian Common Market (with Frank Flatters); Taking the Initiative: Canada's Trade Options in a Turbulent World (with M. Smith); Global Imbalances and U.S. Policy Responses (with M.Smith); Evaluating the Free Trade Deal: A Guided Tour through Canada-U.S. Agreement (with Robert York); The NAFTA: What's In, What's Out, What's Next (with Daniel Schwanen and Ronald J. Wonnacott).
 Three volumes of his selected works have been published by Edward Elgar Publishers in the U.K. under the titles Microeconomics, Growth and Political Economy; Macroeconomic Theory and Policy; and On the Foundation’s of Monopolistic Competition and Economic Geography; A Reconsideration of the Theory of Non-Linear Scale Effects: The Sources of Varying Returns to, and Economies of, Scale, Evolutionary Economics; Industrial Policy: The Coevolution of Public and Private Sources of Finance for Important Emerging and Evolving Technologies.

-For full intellectual autobiography taken from "Selected Essays of Richard Lipsey Volume One & Two," Edward Elgar Publishers, please click on Intellectual Autobiography.
+For a full intellectual autobiography taken from "Selected Essays of Richard Lipsey Volume One & Two," Edward Elgar Publishers, please click on Intellectual Autobiography.